danielpedrocp/auraops/README.md

-# auraops
+# AuraOps
-AuraOps is a modular system for automated planning and resource allocation, combining geospatial intelligence, machine learning, and operational analytics.
+AuraOps is a modular system for automated planning and resource allocation that combines geospatial intelligence, machine learning, and operational analytics.